MDX

 Term

-Term component, plain text, dynamically mounted and injected
+Terminology component, plain text, dynamically mounted and injected

 props

-name: Built-in term name, refer to dynamic mount configuration filetextCase: Text case transformation, optional values arelower,upper,capitalize
+name: built-in term name, refer to dynamic mount configuration filetextCase: text case transformation, optional values arelower,upper,capitalize

 TermsTable

-Built-in term list display component
+Built-in terminology list display component

 props